rahulbshrestha/dataset-hash/README.md

 ```
 python3 src/dataset-hash.py [OPTIONS] [FILES]

--m : Dispaly samples that are matching
+-m : Display samples that are matching
--n : Display samples that don't match
+-n : Display samples that are not matching
 ```